-The route begins in Madrid, heading the north of Spain and southern France, focusing on the Basque province of Guipuzcoa and the French side of the border.
+The route begins in Madrid, heading north of Spain and southern France, focusing on the Basque province of Guipuzcoa and the French side of the border.

 BEST MONTHS TO GO

 Best time to visit this region is from June to September, main towns are kind of overcrowded in July and August.
-I would not recommend to travel in the winter, for Guipuzcoa is the coldest part of this region.
+I would not recommend to travel in winter, for Guipuzcoa is the coldest part of this region.

 There a lot of places to enjoy nature in the region.
 Main sites are

 The Baztan Valley in Navarra